P0174

 P0174 Check Engine Code

-P0174 means the engine computer measured too much air or too little fuel on bank 2 — the opposite bank from P0171 on a V engine.
-Lean running can cause misfire, hesitation, and catalytic converter damage.
-On a four-cylinder, P0174 may appear with P0171 when both banks are reported.
-Colorado altitude affects fuel trim when cold; we still verify live data rather than clearing the code.
+Too much air or not enough fuel on bank 2 — that lean mix is what P0174 (system too lean) is flagging.
+Bank 2 is the opposite side from bank 1 on a V engine (no cylinder 1).
+Lean running can cause misfire, hesitation, and catalytic converter damage if it goes on.
+On a four-cylinder, P0174 often rides with P0171 when both banks are reported.
+Colorado altitude can nudge fuel trim when cold; we still verify live data rather than clearing the light and hoping.

 Symptoms